TL;DR:

 |---|---|---|---|

-Vinegar and baking soda are both useful, but they must be used in separate cycles.
-Combining them in the same wash neutralizes both compounds before they can do their work.
-Add vinegar to the rinse cycle and use baking soda in the wash cycle on a different occasion.
+Vinegar and baking soda are both useful, but use them in separate cycles: combining them neutralizes both before they can work.
+Add vinegar to the rinse cycle and use baking soda in a separate wash.

 Key takeaways

-Caring for white towels correctly means managing residue, not fighting stains with bleach.
-The right detergent, the right amount, and periodic oxygen bleach soaks are the three pillars of lasting brightness.
+Caring for white towels is about managing residue, not fighting stains with bleach.
+The right detergent, the right amount, and gentle deep cleaning are the pillars of lasting brightness, and colored trim always calls for color-safe care.

 | Point | Details |